Lukas-Straube/NEON_Internship_Public/Yellowstone/README.md

 ```javascript
 var YELL = ee.Image("users/jadler/asset_20200204025808999");
 ```
 Once uploaded the first thing we want to do is display an RGB image so that we can see what the image looks like.
+To display the image is simply two lines.
+I go more indepth in the previous tutroial.
+See [WREF](https://github.com/Lukas-Straube/NEON_Internship_Public/tree/master/Wind%20River%20Experimental%20Forest).